 The Elixir 4 is our staff’s favorite for car-based adventures.
 Incredibly durable, it holds up relentlessly to frequent use and abuse.
 With its massive 4-person volume, it makes an excellent choice for camping at trailheads, rock climbing walls or fire road pull-outs to access bike trails.
 Use it to camp with the whole family, or spread out with fewer people and the dog.
 The Elixir’s tough fabrics and strong aluminum poles give it long-term ruggedness and reliability.

-The Elixir 4 makes family camping possible for those who don’t wish to setup a large “cabin” at the campsite.
+The Elixir 4 makes family camping possible for those who don’t wish to set up a large “cabin” at the campsite or for camps with less available tent setup space.

 How to choose a family camping tent